madesh22143/Zomato-Data-analysis/README.md

 # Zomato-Data-analysis
 Zomato Sales Analysis Using SQL

-This is a fictional project that mimics the Zomato food delivery platform.
+This is a  project that mimics the Zomato food delivery platform.
 It performs SQL-based analysis on sales, customer behavior, restaurant performance, and delivery metrics.

 ## 📌 Project Overview